ABOUT

 What initially began as a hobby - making small items for myself and friends - soon turned into a business, as I began to receive bespoke orders by word of mouth.
 Making further investment in traditional saddlery tools, I have been able to create small capsule collections, as well as lead workshops on leather craftsmanship.

-As a craftsman, I make practical and durable pieces by hand, utilising traditional methods: each product is hand cut and stitched with my own beeswax coated thread.
-I also use locally sourced material - purchased here in London, and traceable to source.
+As a craftsman, I make practical and durable pieces by hand, utilising traditional methods: each product is hand cut and stitched with beeswax coated thread.
+I also use locally sourced material - purchased here in London, and

 This story sums up the Kingsley Walters brand, which merges my Jamaican heritage and my current life in London, working with traditional British handcrafting techniques.
 A lot of work goes into the creation process, yet the story of your product begins once it has been bought by or gifted to you: the finished product will develop through use, wear and the passage of time, creating a truly unique piece that can last a lifetime.